kaisarcode/psmod/Readme.md

 # PrestaShop Module

 ## Description
-This is a generic PrestaShop module developed by KaisarCode.
+This is a generic PrestaShop module.
 It is designed to be compatible with PrestaShop versions 1.7 and 8.x.
 The module provides a basic structure for developers to extend and customize according to their needs.

 ## Features
 - Fully compatible with PrestaShop 1.7 and 8.x.